What are Doors?

 Here are some doors that I particularly like:

-wasteland.
+futuristic wasteland.
 It reminds me a little bit of the Fallout series of games.
-I love

-exploring grid-based map, and saving up water crystals to buy a newer, better
+I love exploring grid-based map, and saving up water crystals to buy a newer,

 Legend of the Red Dragon (LORD) - This came out after I left the BBS